-The “Opening Ceremony”
+The Olympics “Opening Ceremony”

 The birthday boy ran around our driveway carrying the Olympic torch (a paper towel tube covered in foil, with red, yellow, and orange tissue paper coming out of the top).
-We created our own background music for this party, and we played the traditional Olympic-themed music during our opening ceremony.
+We made a playlist for the party including the traditional Olympic fanfare music!

 We planned 10 different games for the kids for this party: